Back to Search Results

 Log in now, or create a free account to access bonus Pearls features.

 The evaluation of secondary amenorrhea should begin with a thorough history and physical examination.
-After excluding pregnancy, the most useful diagnostic tests are TSH and prolactin.
-While FSH testing adds significantly to cost, uncommonly an FSH test may be needed to confirm menopause.
+After excluding pregnancy, the most useful diagnostic tests are TSH and prolactin levels..
 An abnormal TSH should prompt further testing for thyroid disease.
-An elevated prolactin level with normal TSH is generally followed up with an MRI to assess for pituitary tumor.
-Elevated FSH in patients younger than 40 should prompt an investigation for ovarian insufficiency, including karyotype if younger than 30.
-Low or normal FSH levels would suggest further evaluation for conditions causing chronic anovulation.
+An elevated prolactin level with normal TSH should be evaluated with an MRI to assess for pituitary tumor.
+FSH testing is costly and premature menopause is a less common cause of secondary amenorrhea.
+Elevated FSH in patients younger than 40 should be followed by an investigation for ovarian insufficiency, including karyotype and testing for Fragile X premutation.
+Low or normal FSH levels would suggest further evaluation of conditions causing chronic anovulation.
 Testing androgens (e.g. testosterone and 17-hydroxyprogesterone) for patients with chronic anovulation and androgenic symptoms can reveal ovarian tumor or non-classical CAH.
-History will generally identify potential risk factors for Asherman’s syndrome that would prompt imaging such as hysterosalpingogram.
+History will generally identify potential risk factors for Asherman’s syndrome and cervical stenosis that would prompt imaging such as hysterosalpingogram.

-Combined hormonal contraceptives (CHC), including combined oral contraceptives (COC), inhibit ovulation through hypothalamic-pituitary inhibition of gonadotropin secretion.
-While no causal relationship has been established between CHC and subsequent amenorrhea, historically, it was believed that this suppression could persist for months after discontinuation of COC, leading to “post-pill amenorrhea.”
-The name implies pill use, but it could apply after cessation of other combined hormonal methods such as the contraceptive patch or ring.
-This syndrome has been described as amenorrhea for more than one year after cessation of CHC, with an approximately 1% frequency, (similar to amenorrhea rates in those not using CHCs).
-When stopping cyclic CHCs, median duration from withdrawal bleeding to first menses is 32 days (range 15-82 days), and 98.9% of users have clinical evidence of normal hypothalamic-pituitary function within 90 days.
-Return to fertility after the completion of CHC is generally similar to that observed with other common contraceptive methods (excluding the medroxyprogesterone acetate injectable), including non-hormonal contraceptive methods.
+Delay of return of menses for more than one year after cessation of hormonal contraception occurs in 1% of users, which is similar to amenorrhea rates in those not using hormonal contraception.
+After cessation, median duration from withdrawal bleeding to first menses is 32 days (range 15-82 days), and 98.9% of users have clinical evidence of normal hypothalamic-pituitary function within 90 days.
+Return to fertility is generally like that observed with other common contraceptive methods excluding the medroxyprogesterone acetate injectable where return of menses may take up to a year.).
 Furthermore, the median time to pregnancy is 2.5 to 3 cycles, with a pregnancy rate of nearly 95% after one year.

-The management of secondary amenorrhea can include medical or surgical treatments, depending on the etiology.
-Thyroid disease requires either medical or surgical treatment, with the needs for thyroxine replacement determined by treatment.
-Pituitary microadenoma can be managed medically, but surgery or radiation therapy may be indicated for larger tumors or those refractory to medical management.
+The management of secondary amenorrhea may be medical or surgical, depending on the etiology.
+Thyroid disease requires either medical or surgical treatment, and thyroxine replacement may be necessary after obliterative treatment.
+Pituitary microadenoma can be managed medically with dopamine agonists, but surgery or radiation therapy may be indicated for larger tumors or those refractory to medical management.
 Ovarian insufficiency can be treated with either CHC or replacement-dose therapy depending on the patient’s need for contraception.
-In patients with chronic anovulation, cyclic hormonal contraception can restore menstrual bleeding and progestin therapy can reduce the long-term risks of unopposed estrogen.
-Clomiphene citrate can help with ovulation for patients desiring fertility.
-Hysteroscopic resection of intrauterine adhesions can help restore the menstrual cycle for those patients with Asherman’s syndrome.
+In patients with chronic anovulation, CHC’s can restore menstrual bleeding and progestin therapy can reduce the long-term risks of unopposed estrogen.
+Clomiphene citrate can promote ovulation for patients desiring fertility.
+Hysteroscopic resection of intrauterine adhesions can restore the menstrual cycle for those patients with Asherman’s syndrome.

 Further Reading: